 4. Velocity Gaps

 Track growth rates vs competitors.
 Identify fast-growing competitors.
 Determine what’s driving their growth and adapt your strategy accordingly.
+When a rival consistently outranks you, a deeper competitor analysis helps you reverse-engineer why — and our guide on why your competitor is in AI and you’re not covers the most common causes.

 Engine-Specific Benchmarking